UNCTAD Africa Internship Programme 2022 – Call for Applications

 Application is now open for the United Nations Conference on Trade and Development (UNCTAD) Internship – Public Information at the Office of the Director Division for Africa Least Developed countries and Special Programmes.

-To be Taken at (Country): This position is located in the front office of the Division for Africa, Least Developed Countries and Special Programmes.
+To be Taken at (Country): This position is located in the Regional Office for Africa (RoA) of the Division for Africa, Least Developed Countries and Special Programmes (ALDC).

 About the Award: This profile is for the sole purpose of the Internship Programme of the United Nations Conference for Trade and Development.
 There should be no expectation of employment within the UN after an internship.
 Interns shall not be eligible to apply for, or be appointed to, positions at the professional level and above carrying international recruitment status in the Secretariat for a period of six months following the end of their internship.
 UN interns must have a valid visa.

 Eligibility: To qualify for an internship with the United Nations Internship Programme, applicants must meet one of the following requirements:

 • Be enrolled in a graduate school programme (second university degree or equivalent, or higher); or

 • Be enrolled in the final academic year of a first university degree programme (minimum Bachelor’s level or equivalent); or

 • Have graduated with a university degree and, if selected, much commence the internship within a one year period of graduation from an academic programme.
 Applicants who are unable to commence the internship within one year of graduation shall not be accepted.